krrr/wstan/README.md

 positional arguments:
-  uri                   URI of server key                   base64 encoded 16-byte key
+  uri                   URI of server key                   password or generated key

 optional arguments:
-  -h, --help            show this help message and exit -g, --gen-key         generate a key and exit
-  -c, --client          run as client (default, also act as SOCKS5/HTTP(S)
+  -h, --help            show this help message and exit -g, --gen-key         generate a 16 byte base64 key and exit -c, --client          run as client (default, also act as SOCKS5/HTTP(S)
                         server)
   -s, --server          run as server